xcambar/dillinger/config/README.md

     , "redirect_uri": "http://dillinger.io/"
     , "client_secret": "8e8076be325035274ca238e4dbe70d0317217e39"
     , "callback_url": "http://dillinger.io/oauth/github"
+    , "admins": ["joemccann", "bobsaget"]
     }

 To obtain the `client_id` and the `client_secret` you'll need to register your application with Github.
 Do that here:  [Github App]

+You should add the Github usernames to the `admins` array in the config.
+That way only approved github users can save remotely.

   [Github App]: https://github.com/account/applications/new